A Simple and Correct Even-Odd Algorithm for the Point-in-Polygon Problem for Complex Polygons: Implementation

-\section{Implementation}
+\section{\uppercase{Implementation}}

 The translation of $P$ can be done together with the first step of the algorithm by moving the vertices by the negative x- and y-values of $Q$.
 The geometric helper functions to intersect line segments can be found in \cite{Stueker:1999} which are an improved version of \cite{Sedgewick:1992}.
+Our reference implementation of the even-odd algorithm for complex polygons presented in this paper is available as open source: \url{http://github.com/pglauner/point_in_polygon}.